edho08/JSONSerializeable/README.md

    };
    ```

 3. Run `npm run dev`.
-If everything is ok, the message `Found 0 errors, installing plugin-example.js` will appear.
+If everything is ok, the message `Found 0 errors` will appear.
 4. Log in to Steam and start the game with `skse64_loader.exe`.

 # Requirement